nickbouldien/casting-agency/README.md

 Capstone project

 ## Development Setup
-using Python 3.7.x (actual version needed for deployment to heroku can be found in [./runtime.txt](runtime.txt))
+using Python 3.7.x (actual version needed for deployment to heroku can be found in [runtime.txt](runtime.txt))

 ### Virtual Environment
 ```bash